Religion

 Two thousand and fourteen years ago…

 Christmas can be summed up in four letters: fiat.
-Before being an industrial symbol, it is the word, Mary's acceptance of the angel.
+Before being an industrial symbol, it is the word, the acceptance of Mary by the angel.
 This acceptance precedes all reflection.
 It is docility and trust in the epiphany.
 Four little letters like a breath but also like a feverish expectation.
 Thy will be done!
-And may all our Continue reading
+And may all our… Continue reading